glennj/exercism-cli-fish-wrapper/README.md

     - useful to remove huge node_modules subdirectories (unless you use pnpm)
     - not all tracks supported

+### mentoring sub- and sub-subcommands

+This subcommand is itself subdivided.

+* `mentoring queue`
+    - show your current mentoring queue, sorted by age
+    - option `-c|--count` shows only the count of requests by track
+* `mentoring inbox`
+    - list the discussions in your mentoring workspace
+    - options:
+        - `--inbox` shows the discussions awaiting you, the mentor
+        - `--student` shows discussions awaiting them
+        - `--finished` shows finished discussions
+        - `-o|--order` specifies the sort order: recent, oldest, student, exercise
+        - `-c|--count` shows only the count by status
+    - the exercism API paginates the results: I fetch a maximum of 5 pages

 ### informational subcommands

 * `metadata`